lgnovo/Project-4/README.md

  -	F1 Score: 0.8969 (89.69%)
  -	Recall: 0.8837 (88.37%)
  -	Accuracy: 0.8969 (89.69%)
- - *_Imp*lications:_** The high precision (91.02%) indicates that when the model predicts a positive instance, it is very likely to be correct, showing a strong ability to avoid false positives even on the test data.
+ - **_Implications:_** The high precision (91.02%) indicates that when the model predicts a positive instance, it is very likely to be correct, showing a strong ability to avoid false positives even on the test data.
 The F1 score (89.69%) reflects a well-balanced model performance, effectively combining precision and recall, though slightly lower than the training F1 score.
 The high recall (88.37%) suggests that the model is adept at identifying the majority of true positives, with a relatively small number of false negatives on the test data.
 The accuracy (89.69%) indicates a high overall correctness in predictions, signifying that the model is reliable in making accurate predictions on new data.

 **Comparison of Train Prediction:**